FFKatahiraT/plasma-modeling/README.md

 # plasma-modeling
-one dimensional models of plasma ions kinetic
+one dimensional kinetic models of plasma ions
+This script will plot x(t) for charged particles.